Open the comparison view

 Adjust the table display

-You can toggle between different display options on the right-hand-side bar of the Comparing Experiments page.
+You can toggle between different display options on the top right of the comparison view.

 Filters

-You can apply filters to the experiment comparison view to narrow down specific examples.
+Click the icon to apply filters to the comparison view to narrow down specific examples.
 Common examples for filters include:- Examples that contain specific

 input/output. - Runs with status